mlyann/snake_game/README.md

 # Snake Game

 A simple Snake game implemented using Python and Pygame.
-This project demonstrates a clean, modular structure by separating the game logic into multiple files and organizing code within a `src` folder and external assets in an `assets` folder.
+This project demonstrates a clean, modular structure by separating the game logic into multiple files and organizing code within a `src` folder.

 ## Project Structure